Construction of Local Regular Dirichlet Form on the Sierpi\'nski Gasket using $\Gamma$-Convergence

 \section{Abstract}

 {We construct a self-similar local regular Dirichlet form on the Sierpi\'nski gasket using $\Gamma$-convergence of stable-like non-local closed forms.
-Such a Dirichlet form was constructed previously by Kigami \cite{Kig01}, but our construction has the advantage that it is a realization of a more general method of construction of a local regular Dirichlet form that works also on the Sierpi\'nski carpet \cite{GY17}.
-A direct consequence of this construction is the fact that the domain of the local Dirichlet form is some Besov space.}
+As a continuation of a recent paper by Grigor'yan and the author, we give the first \emph{unified} purely analytic construction of local regular Dirichlet forms that works both on the Sierpi\'nski gasket and the Sierpi\'nski carpet.}

-\footnote{\textsl{Date}: \today} \footnote{\textsl{MSC2010}: 28A80} \footnote{\textsl{Keywords}: Sierpi\'nski gasket, local regular Dirichlet form, $\Gamma$-convergence, stable-like non-local closed form} \footnote{The author was supported by SFB701 of the German Research Council (DFG).
+\footnote{\textsl{Date}: \today} \footnote{\textsl{MSC2010}: 28A80} \footnote{\textsl{Keywords}: Sierpi\'nski gasket, local regular Dirichlet form, $\Gamma$-convergence, stable-like non-local closed form} \footnote{The author was supported by SFB1283 of the German Research Council (DFG).
 The author is very grateful to Professor Alexander Grigor'yan for very helpful discussions.}